 Jane Pope Jewelry is proudly Made in Charleston, SC with ethically sourced stones and 100% recycled gold through our sister business, Conscious Casting, LLC.

-While we do have a few lovely GIA certified pieces our collection (SHOP THEM HERE) we prefer to seek out stones that have a personality to them.
-We are drawn to a unique shape, color or a striking inclusion.
+While we do have a few lovely GIA certified pieces our collection here, however we pride ourselves in our selective inventory of unique diamonds.
+We are drawn to rare shapes, colors and striking inclusions.
 Many of these diamonds such as Salt and Pepper or Champagne Diamonds are seen as un-gradable by the GIA, as they are off of the standard grading charts.
 These details are what inspire Jane's perfectly imperfect designs.

 We would recommend having any ring appraised by a local appraiser once you receive it.
 This will also help when purchasing insurance.